ambonvik/cimba/docs/background.rst

 function instead of just calling it directly, but as we will see, we will use that feature at the next higher level.

+This gives us a very powerful set of coroutines, fulfilling all requirements to "full" coroutines, and in addition providing general mechanisms for communication between coroutines.
+The Cimba coroutines can both be used as symmetric or as asymmetric coroutines, or even as a mix of those paradigms by mixing asymmetric yield/resume pairs with symmetric transfers.
+(Debugging your program may be another story, though.)

+ Cimba processes - named coroutines
+ ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Our coroutines are a bit too general and powerful for simulation modeling.
+We use these as internal building blocks for the Cimba *processes*.
+These are essentially named coroutines, inheriting all properties and methods from the coroutine class, and adding a name, a priority for scheduling processes, and pointers to things it may be waiting for, resources it may be holding, and other processes that may be waiting for it.

+The processes also understand the simulation time, and may ``hold()`` for a certain amount of simulated time.
+Underneath this call are the coroutine primitives of ``yield ()`` (to the simulation dispatcher) and ``resume()`` (when the simulation clock reaches this time).
+Processes can also ``acquire()`` and ``release()`` resources, wait for some other process to finish, interrupt or stop other processes, wait for some specific event, or even wait for some arbitrarily complex condition to become true.

+We will soon return to this, but if the reader has been paying attention, there is something else we need to address first: We just said *"inheriting all properties and methods from the coroutine class"*, but we also just said "C17" and "assembly".

 Object-Oriented Programming.
 In C and Assembly.
 -----------------------------------------------